SFEley/acts_as_icontact/README.markdown

 4. If an `icontact_status` field exists, creates named scopes on the model class for each iContact status.  _(Pending)_

 ### Options
 Option values and field mappings can be passed to the `acts_as_icontact` declaration to set default behavior for the model class.
-Right now there's only one option:

-`default_lists` -- _The name or ID number of a list to subscribe new contacts to automatically, or an array of said names or numbers_
+`list` -- _The name or ID number of a list to subscribe new contacts to automatically_
+`lists` -- _Like `list` but takes an array of names or numbers; new contacts will be subscribed to all of them_
+`exception_on_failure` -- _If true, throws an ActsAsIcontact::SyncError when synchronization fails.
+Defaults to false._

+A note about failure: problems with synchronization are always logged to the standard Rails log.
+For most applications, however, updating iContact is a secondary consideration; if a new user is registering, you _probably_ don't want exceptions bubbling up and the whole transaction rolling back just because of a transient iContact server outage.
+So exceptions are something you have to deliberately enable.

 ### Field Mappings
 You can add contact integration to any ActiveRecord model that tracks an email address.
 (If your model _doesn't_ include email but you want to use iContact with it, you are very, very confused.)